MattThommes/amplify-react-app/readme/api/README.md

                 Finished execution.
                 ```

-### Building out your function

-The function is now aware of the URL path requested and can perform different things based on that.

 ### Deploying your function

 Running the `amplify status` command should show you that the function is not deployed yet.
 The operation column should say `Create` for the function and the API: